 ‘Yeah.
 It wasn’t all that bad though.
 Sort of interesting actually.’
 Ron slid away from him, bug-eyed and open-mouthed.

 ‘Be careful!’
 Ron said loudly.
 ‘Harry’s caught the Hermione virus, and it might be contagious.’
 He started to laugh loudly next to Harry and Neville, who had now joined in, as well as Dean and Hermione, who had reached over and slapped Ron hard on the arm, making him wince slightly as he continued to laugh.

 ‘That will be five points from each of you,’ Professor Black’s stern voice cut through the air, bringing with it instant silence.
 ‘And an additional five from both Miss Granger and Mr. Weasley.
 You are Prefects and should be setting a good example, not creating disruptions and mayhem.’

 All of the Gryffindors grumbled loudly, not caring what their professor would do, and each of them showing their dislike for her clearly in their eyes.
-No one looked more upset than Hermione though, who was now glaring daggers at their professor, for what Harry noticed was only the second time in six years.
+No one looked more upset though than Hermione, who was now glaring daggers at their professor for what Harry noticed was only the second time in six years.

 ‘Today we will be learning a very basic but useful blocking technique and then we will move on to a curse.’